The Luna Bound Propagator for Formal Analysis of Neural Networks: The Bound Propagator

 \subsection{Bounded Model}

-\sys parses the inputs and convert them into (i) a bound-aware computational graph on top of the Torch Deep Learning Library~\cite{paszke2019pytorch}, (ii) an input domain with element wise lower and upper bounds, and (iii) a set of linear output constraints in the form $\mathbf{C}\mathbf{y}\le\mathbf{t}$.
+\sys parses the inputs and converts them into (i) a bound-aware computational graph on top of the Torch Deep Learning Library~\citep{paszke2019pytorch}, (ii) an input domain with element-wise lower and upper bounds, and (iii) a set of linear output constraints in the form $C y\le t$.
 These three components constitute the Bounded Model, which is an internal representation of the verification problem shared by all analysis routines.

-App.~\ref{app:parsing} provides implementation details on parsing.
+The graph-structure is stored as a directed acyclic graph (DAG), whose nodes correspond to layer operations.
+The DAG representation is necessary as neural networks can contain non-sequential architectures, such as residual (i.e., skip) connections and multi-branch structures. \sys's DAG maintains two maps containing the forward and backward dependencies of each node.
+These dual maps allow for efficient forward traversal during Interval Bound Propagation (IBP), and backward substitution during \CROWN.
+Each layer can maintain three bounds: (i) concrete numerical bounds from IBP, (ii) linear relaxations from \CROWN, and (iii) optimized bounds from \alphaCROWN.

-The computational graph is a directed acyclic graph whose nodes correspond to layer operations.
-For each node, three types of bounds are recorded: concrete bounds from interval arithmetic (IBP), linear relaxations from CROWN, and optimized bounds from $\alpha$-CROWN.
-The specification matrix $C$ represents a collection of linear constraints on the neural network output, which can be viewed as an additional layer following the output layer.
-During bound propagation, \sys treats this additional layer as the actual output layer and seeks to bound its output.
-For example, for an output constraint $y_1 \leq y_2$, \sys seeks to bound the value of an auxiliary variable $a = y_1 - y_2$.
+The specification matrix $C$ represents a set of linear output constraints on the network's outputs.
+During bound propagation, \sys appends $C$ as an additional affine layer $h(y) = Cy$ at the end of the network, so the backward pass computes bounds on $Cy$ rather than on the raw network outputs $y$.
+Since this layer is affine, it is handled exactly during back substitution with no relaxation required.
+For example, for the output constraint $y_1 \leq y_2$, \sys seeks to bound the value of an auxiliary variable $a = y_1 - y_2$.
+If no output specification is provided in the VNN-LIB file, an identity matrix is constructed and treated as the output layer, allowing each output dimension to be bounded independently.
+Disjunctive (OR) constraints are handled by encoding each disjunct as a separate branch, composed into a single matrix that serves as the output layer. \sys then maintains maps of disjuncts and the corresponding indices; verification succeeds if any branch is satisfied.

+Like existing state-of-the-art neural network verification tools, \sys represents all bounds as floating-point tensors and computes with them in floating-point arithmetic, so its soundness guarantees hold modulo floating-point rounding.

-\subsubsection{Bounded Node Modules}
+\subsection{Bounded Node Modules}